Notifications

 • Existing conservation projects – Grants from this program are intended to enable new conservation projects only.

-• Conservation easements obtained or land titles donated more than a year prior to the application closing date.
+• Conservation easements or fee simple land acquired by the land trust more than a year prior to the application closing date (at the discretion of the Department).

 • Expenses not directly related to the costs of this project.